Lbongard/congress_pipeline/README.md

 # Project Objective
-This project creates a data pipline using US congressional data from GovInfo.gov and Congress.gov.
+In this project, I created a pipeline and web tool that allows users to analyze congressional legislation and voting data by member.
+The data is sourced from GovInfo.gov and Congress.gov.
 The link to the streamlit web app can be found [here](https://congress-pipeline-4347055658.us-central1.run.app/).

-This project seeks to create a pipeline and web tool that allows users to analyze congressional legislation and voting data by member.
 The pipeline defines a dimensional model by creating a fact (roll call vote) table and multiple dimension tables which contain information on members, vote metadata and congressional committees.
 The data used is for the previous (118th) and current (119th) US Congresses.

 This project was otiginally created for the [Data Talks Club Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).

-See the 'Future Improvements' section for planned improvements to the pipeline.
+# Data
+Information on the API and bulk data download used in this project can be found [here](https://www.congress.gov/help/using-data-offsite) and [here](https://www.govinfo.gov/bulkdata)

 # Project Architecture
 ![Architecture Diagram](assets/architecture_diagram.gif)

-# Data
-Information on the API and bulk data download used in this project can be found [here](https://www.congress.gov/help/using-data-offsite) and [here](https://www.govinfo.gov/bulkdata)
+## Extraction
+Data is incrementally extracted by filtering data more recent than the latest 'update' date in the target warehouse.

+**Bills**
+* Bills are downloaded from GovInfo bulk data website

+**Votes**
+* Roll call votes are extracted by parsing bill jsons
+* Roll call vote XMLs are downloaded using roll call vote urls

+**Members**
+* Member data is downloaded from the Congress API

+## Storage and Transformation
+* Raw extracted files are uploaded to GCS buckets
+* Files are loaded into staging tables and parsed into final fact/dim tables using DBT

 # Prerequisites
 In order to replicate this project, ensure the following list of programs is installed on your computer: